manGitHub/TSO500Dragen_pipeline_master/README.md

 ## Re-running After a Failure or Stub Run

-Before re-submitting a run — whether recovering from a failed run or following up a `-stub` dry run — clean up stale outputs so the pipeline doesn't pick up incomplete or outdated results via `-resume`:
+Before re-submitting a run — whether recovering from a failed run or following up a `-stub` run — clean up stale outputs so the pipeline doesn't pick up incomplete or outdated results via `-resume`:

 - **Delete/rename TSO output folders for any samples that need to be rerun:**
   ```